tinkerator/pico2ice/README.md

     `SW1` button (on the pico2 board, this button is labeled `BOOTSEL`).
 This is a little awkward to do in practice, but it should only be needed the first time.
-The bootloader re-program ready state is a single LED show "white" and once you see that, you can let go of the `SW1` button.
+The bootloader re-program ready state is a single LED shows "white" and once you see that, you can let go of the `SW1` button.
 The board is now patiently waiting for the `tinygo flash` command below.